Wildlife Sanctuary Volunteer

 - Help settle newly rescued animals into groups or into their rehabilitation enclosures;

-- Orphaned babies may also need intensive care such as bottle feeding, observation and interaction.
+- Orphaned babies may also need intensive care such as bottle-feeding, observation and dedicated interaction

 Behaviour and habitat enrichment:

-A critical volunteer role is to enrich the lives of the animals who cannot be released, enable them to live as natural a life as possible, and behave as closely as they would in the wild.
+A critical volunteer role is to enrich the lives of the animals who cannot be released, enable them to live as natural a life as possible and behave as closely as they would in the wild.
+Volunteer-led enrichment helps to prevent the onset of stress behaviour by keeping animals stimulated.
+Enrichment can also help animals to practice wild behaviours like hunting and foraging.

-- Build activity centres for baboons and primates to enable them run, jump and climb
+- Build activity centres for animals (e.g. primates) to enable them to run, jump and climb;

-- Make toys for the baboons to stimulate foraging
+- Make toys for animals to stimulate foraging;

 Rehabilitation and release:

 Releases done by this sanctuary have been highly acclaimed, thanks to the expertise and effort which goes into the rehabilitation process and subsequent release.
-Volunteers are crucial to this process from rehabilitation, through monitoring and subsequent release.
+Volunteers are crucial to these processes from rehabilitation through monitoring, integrations and pre-release support.

-- Help with pre-release monitoring to ensure animals are fit to be released;
+- Help with pre-release monitoring to ensure animals are fit to be released back to the wild;

 Activities around the sanctuary and game reserve: